Table of Contents

-By leveraging proprietary software (both used by you and in our fulfillment centers), ShipBob automates the entire process of receiving and processing orders and getting them to the fulfillment queue soon after orders are placed on any of your sales channels.
+By leveraging proprietary software (both used by you and in our fulfilment centres), ShipBob automates the entire process of receiving and processing orders and getting them to the fulfilment queue soon after orders are placed on any of your sales channels.

-A team of professionals then begin the process of picking and packing your orders to get them ready for shipment, and carriers pick up from our warehouses each day.
+A team of professionals then begin the process of picking and packing your orders to get them ready for shipment, and couriers pick up from our warehouses each day.